Dephrilibrium/DXF-Superimposer/README.md

 # DXF-Superimposer

 At the OTH we design lithography-masks for clean room exposure processes.
 They are written, using a HEIDELBERG DWL 66+.
-The mask-designs are typically created with AutoCAD (2D), exporting the design as DXF (version r12) we design masks for that , we are using DXFs (AutoCAD with DXF-Version r12).
-For some reason, sometimes the design-entities (LINE, POLYLINE, ARC) not only forming closed circumfences.
+The mask-designs are typically created with AutoCAD (2D) and exported as DXF (version r12).
+For some reason, sometimes the design-entities (LINE, POLYLINE, ARC) not forming only closed circumfences.
 As the mask-design needs to be converted from DXF into for the DWL understandable files, open circumfences disables the conversion of the DXF-mask.

 Therefore this script was developed.
 It searches for implemented  and possibly open entities and superimposes close located start- and endpoints, which is done by:
 * 1\.)
 Build a list of all supported entities (LINE, POLYLINE, ARC)